-When Curtis Strong passed away in 2000, the North Colorado Medical Center Foundation, the residual beneficiary of his estate, received nearly $2.3 million.
+When Curtis Strong passed away in 2000, the North Colorado Medical Center Foundation (now Weld Trust), the residual beneficiary of his estate, received nearly $2.3 million.
 The foundation used this funding to establish the Curtis Strong Center for the Visually Impaired.

 Curtis Strong Center Hours and Services: